 Understanding how our school works

 Positive attitudes to learning

 We are very aware of the significant part we play as a primary school in establishing positive attitudes to learning.
-All pupils, including those with learning difficulties or disabilities, are entitled to a broad and balanced curriculum, which includes the National Curriculum.
-Personal and Social Education, in the broadest sense. also contributes to all areas of the curriculum.
+All pupils, including those with learning difficulties or disabilities, are entitled to a broad and balanced curriculum, which includes the National Curriculum, Personal and Social Education. in the broadest sense, also contributes to all areas of the curriculum.
 We want to inspire confident, successful, independent learners and do this through our creative approach and our personalised delivery of the curriculum.
 This improves outcomes for all children.
 Our innovative curriculum is one of the main strengths of our school.
 Our children are motivated, engaged and able to demonstrate independent learning.
-Our project themes are built around the children's interests; this ensures high levels of engagement.
+Our project themes are built around the children's interests; this ensures

+The School Council high levels of engagement.
 Our highly skilled teachers ensure full coverage of the National Curriculum through these projects, across the year and over time.

 Our Facilities

 We are very fortunate to have some excellent facilities from which our children benefit.
 The facilities we are particularly proud of are:

-- Our library and elaborate book collection.
+- · Our library and elaborate book collection.

 - · Outdoor learning in our outdoor classroom.

-- · An extensive range of laptops and iPads.
+- An extensive range of laptops and iPads.

-- Interactive whiteboards.
+- · Interactive whiteboards.

-- Forest School area.
+- · Forest School area.

-- School garden.
+- · School garden.

-- Fantastic staff.
+- · Fantastic staff.

-- Location at the heart of the village facilitating excellent community involvement.
+- · Location at the heart of the village facilitating excellent community involvement.

-- · Chickens!
+- Chickens and rabbits!